 Following the massacre, many were concerned about this episode escalating into a bigger conflict.
 It was clear for many that there was tension between the left and right and it could overspill into violence at any time.

-During Franco’s rule, all political parties went into hiding.
+During Franco’s rule, all political parties were banned and most went into hiding.
 The Spanish Communist Party became the focal point for many who were against the regime, many have said since that it had more anti- Francoist supporters than actual communists.
 For many years they hid their members’ identities.
+For 40 years they worked with members on the outside organising the struggle against the repressive state.
 They, along with some Roman Catholic groups, went on to set up the CCOO trade union.
 It is now Spain’s biggest trade union.

 Every year they hold a tribute to the lawyers that were killed.
 A statue stands in their honour just outside the Anton Martin Metro station.